onierstrasz/nierstrasz.org/_pages/crest.md

 > Genealogie.
 > (Sedert de vestiging in Nederland.) ...
 Het geslacht heeft waarschijnlijk te Keulen zijn bakermat.

+> NIERSTRASZ, Protestant, Coat of arms: in silver a flying blue dove, head down, set in pile.
+> Helmet sign: the dove of the shield between a flight of silver and blue.
+> Garments: silver and blue.
+> Genealogy.
+> (Since its establishment in the Netherlands.) ...
+The lineage probably had its birthplace at Cologne.

 A letter from the NP, dated 1925-04-29, Louise de Colignystraat 152, 's-Gravenhage, apparently to my grandfather, Deonisius Marius Nierstrasz (1889-1956), discusses the two coats-of-arms and points out that the dove motif appears on the gravestone of a Nierstrasz buried in Cologne.
 The Prof N referred to is possibly Hugo Fredrik N (1872-1935), a zoologist who specialized in molluscs, and who possibly was responsible for the genealogy in the NP of 1924.